Texas’ current minimum wage rate is $7.25. This is the same as the federal minimum wage as established by the Fair Labor Standards Act (FLSA).

 Related topic covered on other pages include:

 Texas labor laws do not have laws governing the payment of overtime.
 Federal overtime laws apply.
 Under the Fair Labor Standards Act, federal overtime laws state that employees must receive overtime pay if they work more than 40 hours in one workweek.
-In addition, compensation for overtime hours must not be any less than 1.5 times their regular pay rate.
+In addition, compensation for overtime hours must not be any less than 1.5 times their regular rate of pay.

 See FLSA: Overtime for more information regarding overtime requirements.